jhuang38/fsm/README.md

 I am making this solely for personal use, so the focus of this project will be on actual functionality  over ease of use.

 The functionality of this utility is based around a config file.
-See `fsm_config_example.json` as an example.
+See `fsm_config_example.json` as an example, but the basic functionality involves choosing a path to watch, a path to build a managed directory from, and various filters to organize files based on filename (regex), extension, etc.